Skip to content

 Is Blooket better than Kahoot for learning?

-Kahoot has stronger academic evidence, with 70% of peer-reviewed studies showing significant learning gains and an effect size of 1.492 on retention.
+Kahoot has stronger academic evidence with 70% of peer-reviewed studies showing significant learning gains and an effect size of 1.492 on retention (Özdemir, 2025).
 Blooket has almost no published research.
-But Blooket's game modes keep students engaged longer, which may help in classrooms where motivation is the primary challenge.
+Blooket's game modes do keep students engaged longer, which may help in classrooms where motivation is the primary challenge.
+Neither platform reschedules a missed question 7 or 90 days later.

 How many free players does Kahoot allow vs Blooket?

-Kahoot's free plan limits sessions to 10 participants.
-Blooket's free plan allows up to 60 players per game.
-For most classrooms of 25 to 35 students, Blooket works without paying while Kahoot requires a paid plan.
+Kahoot's free personal plan limits sessions to 10 participants.
+Free Kahoot school accounts get 40.
+Blooket's free Starter plan allows up to 60 players per session.
+For most classrooms of 25 to 35 students, Blooket works without paying while Kahoot requires either the schools plan or a paid Bronze tier.

 Can students cheat on Blooket?